karimarttila/karimarttila.github.io/about.md

 ![Miska in Winter](/img/about_page_miska_winter.jpg)

-*Miska in the local forest in winter time.*
+*Miska in the local forest in wintertime.*

 ![Miska portrait](/img/about_page_miska_portrait.jpg)